andhitogalih/IT---Specialist-DATA-ANALYTICS-Part-1/README.md

 Data analysts are responsible for collecting, processing and doing statistical analyses of data.
 They translate sales figures, market research, logistics, or transportation costs in plain English.
 They regulate, normalize, and calibrate the data so that it can be easily extracted and used.
 The role of a data analyst is highly transferable and employment opportunities are available in both private and public sectors, including finance, consulting, manufacturing, pharmaceuticals, government and education.
 ## Concept Data
+Data is a collection of information gathered by observations, measurements, research or analysis.
+They may consist of facts, numbers, names, figures or even description of things.
+Data is organized in the form of graphs, charts or tables.

 ## Type of data variabel
 ### Category